-Exclusive: Global tobacco treaty leaders propose ejecting delegates with ties to industry
+Exclusive: Tobacco treaty leaders propose barring delegates linked to state firms

 In the latest note, the secretariat said it then turned to a FCTC leadership group for guidance after receiving a number of nominations from countries that ignored the suggestion.

-(Additional reporting by Sue-Lin Wong in Beijing; Editing by Tom Lasseter, Robert Birsel)
+Additional reporting by Sue-Lin Wong in Beijing; Editing by Tom Lasseter, Robert Birsel and Mike Collett-White